The Great Lakes Aquarium is located on Duluth, Minnesota’s waterfront nestled along the shipping harbor of Lake Superior.

 Each exhibit at the aquarium includes valuable information to learn about wildlife, the nature of science, and animal care.

-From bright and beatiful signs and displays to hands-on learning experiences, we left the aquarium having learned so much about the animals that call it home.
+From bright and beautiful signs and displays to hands-on learning experiences, we left the aquarium having learned so much about the animals that call it home.

 Great Lakes Aquarium offers Toddler Tuesdays, Nature Play Programs, Summer Day Camps, and school field trip opportunities to broaden their educational outreach.